-We saw that there is a point where we can break into the cycle of the Wheel of Life, breaking free from the past and setting up new creative spirals.
+We saw that there is a point on the cycle of the Wheel of Life where we can break free from the past and set up new creative responses.
 We called this point The Gap, or the Point of freedom.
 With repeated effort these creative responses accumulate and gradually train our habitual responses in a positive happier trajectory, a positive spiral path emerges.

 This week’s theme is: If we’re not going to guide our actions by what feels good, what should we use instead?

 Step 1: Think of someone you admire for their spiritual qualities, for the way they live their life.
 This could be a real person, a fictional figure, a religious figure, a mythic figure.

 Step 2 In a group of say 5 for 10 minutes share our icons and discuss their qualities and suitability for emulating.

 Step 3: Think of some guidelines that that person might give you to enable you to act more as they do, to act on their principles, and become more like them.
 What are some of this person’s most important principles that seem to guide their life, and what would this mean about the way they would or wouldn’t behave?

 (For example, if you think of Greta Thunberg, one of her most important principles was not harming the planet.
 So among her guidelines might have been, not misusing the material,energy and life of the planet, taking responsibility for our purchases and recycling.
 If you thought of Nelson Mandela, one of his principles seems to have been to forgive wrongs committed in the past.
 So one of his guidelines might be to never act for revenge.
 And so on.

 Try if you can to make the guidelines you come up with reasonably tangible.
 ‘Never drink until you fall over’ is a more useful guideline than ‘always be as aware as possible.’
 The former actually does provide an easily followed guide for action, while the latter does not.
 However, if you find this easier, you could think in terms of the principles the person you chose lives by.